RKelln/5-directions/public/writing/ppf.md

 Obviously the metaphor isn't quite correct because we're building these alien intelligences as we speak.
 But, like Dr. Frankenstein, at some point we're going to have to deal with the consquences of building digital alien minds.

-TODO:
-* Separation of data and service
-* Understanding intelligence

 <!-- .slide: id="Neuro-symbolic-AI" class="zoomout" data-audio-src="../audio/ppf/36-seg1.ogg" data-background-image="../images/neuro-symbolic_AI.webp" -->
 ## Neuro-symbolic AI <!-- .element: class="fadeout" -->